Immigration - new visa application centres to open in October 2018

 The launch of the new contract will also see the Home Office begin to digitise the visa application process from within the UK.
 For example, there will be an option to upload digital files to a portal in advance of the visa appointment.
 In the last year or so we have seen the overseas visa application centres in many countries increasingly move to digitisation, with most documents being scanned to the relevant decision-making centre.
 This has meant that the visa applicant only has to hand over their original passport, retaining all other original documents, to enable the new temporary visa vignette to be endorsed within the passport.
 The new UK regime promises to go one further than this.
 UK Visas and Immigration has confirmed that applicants will not even be required to hand over their original passports whilst they wait for their applications to be processed, presumably because all ‘in-country’ visas are issued in the form of Biometric Residence Permits.
 However, this could cause problems later down the line if applicants choose to travel whilst their applications is being processed.
 The hope is that those individuals will be warned that they should not travel until they have secured their new visa status.

-At least for now, the eight premium service centres will remain open for business when the new system launches in October 2018.
+For now at least, the eight premium service centres will remain open for business when the new system launches in October 2018.
 These appointments will be available for anyone who “needs a face to face interview with a caseworker”.

 The articles published on this website, current at the date of publication, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your own circumstances should always be sought separately before taking any action.